Gnaeus Calpurnius Piso (consul 7 BC): Character

-Piso was a man of violent temper, without an idea of obedience, and a natural arrogance.
-He saw himself as superior to the children of Tiberius.
-Piso's marriage to Plancina, a woman of noble rank and wealth, only inflamed his ambition.
+Piso was recorded as a man of violent temper, without an idea of obedience, and natural arrogance who saw himself as superior to the children of Tiberius.
+Tacitus further alleged that Piso's marriage to Plancina, a woman of noble rank and wealth, only inflamed his ambition.

-Seneca, in On Anger, tells about a legionary who returned from a foraging mission without his partner and unable to explain where his friend was.
+Seneca, in On Anger, speaks negatively of Piso.
+A legionary who returned from a foraging mission without his partner and was unable to explain where his friend was.
 Piso, suspecting murder, accused the legionary and sentenced him to death without offering him time to search for the missing soldier.
 The centurion at the time was given the order to behead the accused.
 Fortunately for the legionary, before the centurion could swing the sword, the missing soldier walked into the camp and the execution was stopped.
 All three men went to Gnaeus Piso to show that the legionary had returned.

 To this Piso ordered all three men to be beheaded: the first because he lost his friend; the centurion because he failed to obey his orders; and the third for getting lost.
 Wrath had found a way to think up three crimes where there was none.

-Piso in fiction
+Portrayals

 He was played by John Phillips in the ITV series The Caesars, and by Stratford Johns in the BBC TV serial I, Claudius.